opendocsg/slw-judgments-backfill/2002_SGHC_187/report.md

  (2) A clerical error may be rectified at any time and any other mistake may be rectified at any time before the court rises for the day.

-6       In _Chiaw Wai Onn v PP_ [1997] 3 SLR 445, the High Court took the view that s 217(1) lays down a general prohibition against alteration of judgments by the subordinate courts.
+6       In _Chiaw Wai Onn v PP_ <span class="citation">[1997] 3 SLR 445</span>, the High Court took the view that s 217(1) lays down a general prohibition against alteration of judgments by the subordinate courts.
 The High Court interpreted s 217(2) as an excepting proviso to the prohibition in s 217(1), prescribing the limited circumstances in which the subordinate courts can alter or review judgments.

 7       In the present case, it is clear that there was no ‘clerical error’ or ‘any other mistake’ in the original judgment.
 While the district judge had been led to believe that the respondent had received a harsher sentence than Tan under s 148 of the PC, there was in fact, no mistake in the respondent’s original sentence as Tan had been charged under a reduced charge, namely s 147 of the PC.
 Therefore, the district judge had no power to alter the original sentence of caning.